lionelmsango/intune-modern-workplace-lab/README.md

 Most Intune tutorials stop at enrollment.
 You click through a wizard, a device shows up in the portal, and that's considered done.
 That wasn't good enough for what I was trying to build here.

 This project was about building a complete endpoint management story, one where every piece connects to the next.
-Enrollment feeds compliance.
-Compliance feeds Conditional Access.
-Conditional Access either grants or blocks access to M365 resources.
+Enrollment feeds compliance, Compliance feeds Conditional Access, Conditional Access either grants or blocks access to M365 resources.
 That chain is what makes Intune relevant to enterprise security, and it's what I wanted to prove I understood, not just configure.

 The secondary goal was demonstrating that I could work with Win32 app packaging, alongside Intune.
 Deploying an app with a one-click built-in wizard is easy.
 Packaging an `.exe` with `IntuneWinAppUtil.exe`, writing silent install commands, configuring detection rules.
 That's what an actual admin does.